Written by Sam and Kels Adventures.

 In fact, as you walk further down the path, there are fewer and fewer people, so it could be easier to take photos without the crowds.

 I would say it took us about 40 minutes total to walk down the path, with many stops for photos and wading in the waters.
 Be aware that there is water everywhere and only a few dry spots.
-Expect that your bags and things will get a bit damp if you set them down on the ground to take some pictures!
+Expect your bags and belongings to get a bit damp if you set them down on the ground while taking pictures!

 Once we reached the bottom of the path, we sat down on a bench at the end, slipped our shoes back on, and walked back to Pamukkale town.
 It was a quick 10 minutes’ walk back to our hotel.